Explicit description of all deflators for market models under random horizon with applications to NFLVR: Acknowledgements

-{\bf{acknowledgements:}} This research is fully supported financially by the Natural Sciences and Engineering Research Council of Canada, through Grant G121210818. \\ The authors would like to thank Ferdoos Alharbi, Safa Alsheyab, Jun Deng, Monique Jeanblanc, Youri Kabanov, Martin Schweizer and Michele Vanmalele for several comments and/or suggestions, fruitful discussions on the topic, and/or for providing important and useful related references.
+This research is fully supported by the Natural Sciences and Engineering Research Council of Canada, nGrant NSERC RGPIN-2019-04779. \\ The authors would like to thank Ferdoos Alharbi, Safa' Alsheyab, Jun Deng, Youri Kabanov, Michele Vanmalele and the participants of the Bachelier Coloquim 2020, for several comments/suggestions, fruitful discussions on the topic, and/or for providing important and useful related references.\\ The authors are very grateful to an anonymous referee for the careful reading, important suggestions, and pertinent comments that helped improving the paper.